borisblack/scicms-core/docs/data_model.md

       columnName: book_id
 ```

-You can then create `manyToMany` relations in each of the primary Items by specifying an `intermediate` property of the relation attribute.
+We can then create `manyToMany` relations in each of the primary Items by specifying an `intermediate` property of the relation attribute.
-If the current Item is in the `categoryBookMap` in the `source` position, then the name of the attribute of the opposite Item is indicated in the `inversedBy` property; if in the `target` position - then in the `mappedBy` property:
+If the current Item is in the `categoryBookMap` in the `source` position, then the name of the attribute of the opposite Item is located in the `inversedBy` property; if in the `target` position - then in the `mappedBy` property:
 ```yaml
 # category
 metadata: